A dropped kerb is an area of lowered kerbs or pavement to let vehicles get from the road to a drive or parking area is called a vehicular crossing.

 • Pays for the survey, vehicle crossing licence, administration, and final inspection fees.

-• If the application is unsuccessful the resident will receive a letter advising them of the outcome and no fee is applicable
+• If the application is unsuccessful the resident will receive a letter advising them of the outcome.

 Restrictions